aws/aws-encryption-sdk-cli/README.rst

 Advanced Configuration
 ``````````````````````
 To use a different master key provider, that provider must register a
 `setuptools entry point`_.
-You can find an example of registering this entry point in the
+You can find an example of registering this entry point
-``setup.py`` for this package.
+in the ``setup.py`` for this package.

-When you specify a provider name, the ``aws-encryption-cli`` uses the entry point for that name.
+When you specify a provider name, the ``aws-encryption-cli`` uses the entry point
+for that name.

 Handling Multiple Entry Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you specify multiple entry points are registered for a given name, you need to specify the package that registered the entry point you want to use.
+If multiple entry points are registered for a given name, you need to specify the package that registered the entry point you want to use.

 To specify the package name, use the format: ``PACKAGE_NAME::ENTRY_POINT``.